 For configuring the cluster system, refer to the Cluster system manual.
-In this section, description of private LAN is omitted.

 When using IPv6 address as a takeover virtual interface, it may take around 30 seconds to recover the communication after switching the node.
 In order to hold a communication instantly, start IPv6 routing daemon beforehand on both operating and standby nodes.
 For details on this issue, refer to "F.2 Troubleshooting".